 The plastics used in 3D printing behave differently under a constant tension, some are elastic and return to the original shape when that tension is removed, some creep, and take on a new shape as a result of that strain.
 Then there’s crazing and cracking which you can see in the print above.

 A fine set of cracks initially appear in the plastic, then it finally cracks days, weeks or months later.
-I find this happens with the plastics that are sold as transparent ABS, even when the tension is relatively light.
-I do like the appearance of these plastics so I still use them, but I’m careful to avoid using them in situations where I think they’ll break.
+I find this happens with the plastics that are sold as transparent ABS, even when the stresses are relatively light.
+These cracks appear along stress lines, not necessarily along the printed layer lines (which is what I expect to happen with normal ABS).
+I do like the appearance of these plastics so I still use them, but I’m careful to avoid using them in situations where I think they’re likely to break.